udberg/sqlZoo/README.md

 ## 🧐 About <a name = "about"></a>
 <h3 align="center">
-This project completes the SQL quizzes from https://sqlzoo.net/wiki/SQL_Tutorial which lets you build and run queries against existing tables.
+This project is a collection of solutions for the first 9 SQL quizzes from https://sqlzoo.net/wiki/SQL_Tutorial which lets you build and run queries against existing tables.
 Each tutorial will show you a table and then have you run queries against it to answer specific questions.
 The queries are quite simple at first, getting more challenging towards the end.
 </h3>

 ---